 Energy, the Environment, and Justice

 We assign videos and readings to our Stanford students as pre-work for each lecture to help contextualize the lecture content.
 We strongly encourage you to review the Essential videos below before watching our lecture on Energy, the Environment, and Justice.
-Explore the Optional and Useful screening tool based on your interest and available time.
+Include the Optional and Useful resources based on your interests and available time.

 Essential